Last Updated on November 11, 2023 by Laura Teso

 - Nature.
 Nature is an inspiration to create for example an entire set of dishes with a single theme (cauliflower or radicchio for example) or funny trompe-l’oeil dishes with fake fruits, vegetables and other delicious foods which are a part of the plate.
 Their original function was to make it clear to the guests that dinner was over.
 An elegant way to dismiss the guests!

-My favourite was the set of dishes inspired by Italian gardens.
+My favourite was the Italian gardens set of dishes.
 If I had a beautiful house I would definitely buy that service.
 I’d settle for the small boxwood decor (a delightful piece, in which the leaves are attached by hand, one by one).

 Then we went to the factory.
 To get these fabulous objects they use 3 methods:

 - Lathe: used for vases and tall objects

 - Press with molds (the molds are made by hand): perfect to obtain flat objects, like dishes.
 They have a huge wall completely plastered with molds.
 One of the employees knows the location of all the molds!